 This allows you to set a flat amount for the commission payment.
 It will be in the currency that is set in the commission plan overview.

 This setting determines when the commission becomes "due".
-We recommend setting it to at least 1 month, so that if the purchase is cancelled within that month, you won't end up paying commission for a purchase that is no longer being fulfilled.
+We recommend setting it to at least 1 month so that if the purchase is canceled within that month, you won't end up paying commission for a purchase that is no longer being fulfilled.